1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 The Artist Forward Fund (TAFF) is sponsored by Artlink.
-TAFF honors emerging artists in Arizona with recognition, guidance from established artists, and knowledge about professional practices.
-It supports artists at a critical juncture in their careers where support could have the greatest impact.
+TAFF is a prestigious grant that honors emerging artists in Arizona with special recognition of their talent, guidance from established artists, and knowledge about professional practices to help them gain a wider audience.

 Get alerted about grants like this